A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Introduction

-Calculations in Loop Quantum Gravity (LQG) and spin-foams theory rely heavily on group theory of $SU(2)$ and $SL_2(\mathbb{C})$.
-Even though many monographs exist devoted to this theory, the different tools needed (e.g. representation theory, harmonic analysis, recoupling theory...) are often dispersed in different books, with different conventions and notations.
+Even though many monographs devoted to this theory exist, the various tools needed (\eg representation theory, harmonic analysis, recoupling theory...) are often scattered across books, each with its own conventions and notations.
 This was the initial motivation for the compilation of the present document.
-Generally, these notes can serve three main purposes: \begin{enumerate} \item A concise introduction for students to the essential mathematical tools of LQG.
-It bridges a gap between the level of students at the end of a Master programme, and the minimum level required to start doing research in LQG.
+Now it serves three main purposes: \begin{enumerate} \item A concise introduction for students to the essential mathematical tools of \ac{LQG}.
+It bridges a gap between the level of students at the end of a master programme, and the minimum level required to start doing research in \ac{LQG}.
 In case the pace is too fast, paragraphs have been inserted for a quick refresher.
 They are written in small font size, and introduced by "{ $\clubsuit$ \textsc{Reminder}}".
-Instead of introducing new formulae out of nowhere, we insist on motivations for doing it.
-The proofs are done, if helpful for understanding, but are sometimes only sketched .
-They are written in small font size introduced by "{ $\blacktriangleright$ \textsc{Proof}}", so that they can also be skipped easily. \item A convenient compendium for researchers.
-Instead of having each formula each in a different heavy, old book, the most useful ones are now gathered in a short toolbox. \item A translational hub between the conventions of the main references.
-For many notions, no standard notations are universally used.
-Each author tends to use their own notations, which makes it difficult to switch easily from one reference to another.
-We have made some choices ourselves, but we show explicitly how they relate to various major references: such discussions are done in small font size introduced by "$\star$ { \textsc{Nota Bene}}".
+Instead of introducing new formulae out of nowhere, we emphasise the motivation for introducing them.
+Proofs are given when helpful for understanding, but are sometimes only sketched.
+They are written in small font size, introduced by "{ $\blacktriangleright$ \textsc{Proof}}", so that they can also be skipped easily. \item A convenient compendium for researchers.
+Instead of having each formula in a different heavy, old book, the most useful ones are gathered in a short toolbox. \item A translation hub between the conventions of the main references.
+For many notions, each author tends to use their own notations, which makes it difficult to switch easily from one reference to another.
+We have made some choices ourselves, but we show explicitly how they relate to various major references: such discussions are given in small font size, introduced by "$\star$ { \textsc{Nota Bene}}".
 We see this attempt as a step towards a more widely accepted use of common notations.
 In particular, we give the conventions of the Wolfram Language, which are helpful for implementing numerical computations. \end{enumerate}